-- Hold a Master's degree in speech-language pathology from an accredited educational institution.
+- Hold a Master's degree or equivalent in speech-language pathology from an accredited educational institution.

-- Completed 300 hours of supervised clinical practicum in three different clinical settings.
+- Have completed 300 hours of supervised clinical practicum in three different clinical settings.

 - Have completed 36 weeks of full-time or 72 weeks of part-time supervised Required Professional Experience (RPE) while holding an RPE temporary license.
 If experience was completed in California, you must have held an RPE temporary license during that time.

-- Pass a national exam in speech-language pathology exam administered by the Educational Testing Service (ETS) Praxis Series with a minimum score of 162.
+- Effective September 1, 2014, pass the national speech-language pathology exam administered by the Educational Testing Service (ETS) Praxis Series with a minimum score of 162.
 (Prior to September 1, 2014, the minimum passing score was 600.)
 The exam must not be more than five years old.
 You must authorize ETS to report your test score to our Board using Report Code R8544.